Xundian Hui and Yi Autonomous County: Geography

 Xundian lies northeast of the center of Yunnan.
 The Niulan River (牛栏江) flows through its territory.

 Xundian borders Malong District, Zhanyi District and Huize County to the east, Fumin County and Luquan County to the west, Dongchuan District and Huize County to the north, and Songming County and Panlong District to the south.

 Administrative divisions

-Xundian is divided into 3 subdistrict, 9 towns and 4 townships:
+Xundian is divided into 3 subdistricts, 9 towns and 4 townships: